-Allison Geewax maintains a diverse practice both as a litigator and as a client counselor, advising clients in all phases of government contracting.
-She has experience in government contracts litigation before the Boards of Contract Appeals and the United States Court of Federal Claims, as well as bid protest experience at GAO.
+Allison Geewax maintains a diverse practice both as a litigator and as a client counselor, advising clients in all phases of government contracting and construction.
+In addition to her experience litigating construction matters in the District of Columbia and Maryland, she has experience in government contracts litigation before the Boards of Contract Appeals and the United States Court of Federal Claims, as well as bid protest experience at GAO.
 Allison also advises small business clients on issues such as SBA 8(a) certification, joint venture agreements, and SBA Mentor-Protégé agreements, and has organized and presented at informational and networking seminars on these topics.
 She works extensively on drafting and negotiating AIA and DBIA agreements to suit specific client and project needs.

 Allison received her J.D. from the George Washington University Law School, graduating in the top 12% of her class.
 While in law school, she was a member of the Moot Court Board and the Alternative Dispute Resolution Board.
 Allison was also an Articles Editor for the Public Contract Law Journal, where her work has been published.
 Additionally, she was both a participant in and co-chair of the Gilbert A. Cuneo Government Contracts Moot Court Competition, in 2013 and 2014 respectively.

 Allison was named to Super Lawyer’s 2020 Rising Stars list for Washington, DC.

 - Represented a condominium developer in its default termination of a general contractor, resulting in judgment in the developer’s favor and the successful defense of nearly $1 million in counterclaims.

 - Advised on legal issues and assisted in negotiating multi-million-dollar construction contracts in both the public and private sector.

 - Represented small and disadvantage businesses in state and federal certification processes.

 - Assisted in the successful representation of both large and small construction companies in asserting delay claims against the Department of Veterans Affairs.